hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 ~> **Note:** `dns_name_label`, `identity` and `os_type` set to `windows` are not compatible with `Private` `ip_address_type`

+* `ports` - (Optional) A set of public ports for the container group.
+Changing this forces a new resource to be created.
+Set as documented in the `ports` block below.

+~> **Note:** Any `ports` specified at the container group level must also be specified on an individual container.

 * `network_profile_id` - (Optional) Network profile ID for deploying to virtual network.

 * `image_registry_credential` - (Optional) A `image_registry_credential` block as documented below.
 Changing this forces a new resource to be created.